 Getting it right

-It is extraordinary that, with the availability of good CRM systems for the last 20 years or more, many organizations either fail to use them or – rather than using them to understand and improve the customer experience – seemingly deploy them to push more unwanted products and services.
+It is extraordinary that, with the availability of good CRM systems for 25 years or more, many organizations either fail to use them or – rather than using them to understand and improve the customer experience – seemingly deploy them to push more unwanted products and services.
 A brand that asks you if you would like to buy something based upon an understanding of your previous purchasing behaviour is regarded favourably because it has made the effort to get to know about you.
 It could be your local butcher or the online brand that you regularly buy from.
 Many (many) years ago I was fascinated that in Toronto you could not only get a pizza brought to your apartment at 3am, when in the UK at the time pizza outlets closed at 11pm and would not deliver at any time of day, still less the middle of the night.
 More impressively still though, the pizza parlour would request your phone number when you called to place the order, and then ask if you wanted the extra anchovies (like last time).
 This was customer-focused brand-building, which creates goodwill, loyalty and ultimately greater profits, in action in a small business way back in the 1980s.

 The concept of customer experience (CX) has been around for a very long time – it is intrinsic to the marketing concept, after all.
 Understanding the experience of interacting with your organization versus its competitors, and taking steps to improve that experience, are meat and drink to marketing-driven companies.
 In recent years CX has taken on a life of its own, however, driven by the increasing availability of data to assist in understanding and tracking the customer experience, and the potential for suppliers to provide CX solutions to clients.